upgrades-migrations/preupgrade-assistant/README.md

 Just run ./preupg.
 But with root priviledges because of preupg binary needs to have an access to all files.

+## Module writting tutorial

+To learn how to write modules for the Preupgrade Assistant, please go through the tutorial located in the doc/module_writing_tutorial, reading through the contents of the subfolders in the numerical order (01, 02, ..).

+The tutorial will be kept up to date according to changes in Preupgrade assistant and provided API and probably will be spread continuosly to describe best practices for writing of modules.

 ## Contribute

 See our guidelines on [how to contribute](https://github.com/upgrades-migrations/preupgrade-assistant/wiki/Contribute) to this project.